Wall Street Analyst Initiated Duke Realty Corporation [DRE]. What else is Wall St. saying

 DRE stock trade performance evaluation

-Duke Realty Corporation [DRE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.21.
-With this latest performance, DRE shares gained by 0.49% in over the last four-week period, additionally plugging by 20.06% over the last 6 months – not to mention a rise of 33.79% in the past year of trading.
+Duke Realty Corporation [DRE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.00.
+With this latest performance, DRE shares dropped by -1.33% in over the last four-week period, additionally plugging by 20.05% over the last 6 months – not to mention a rise of 31.12% in the past year of trading.

 Duke Realty Corporation [DRE]: An insightful look at the core fundamentals